YaharaOctanis/Rusty-Engine/README.md

 # Rusty-Engine v0.01
 2D Game Engine

+Rusty engine is a 2D game engine written in C++.
+It's a side project in which I'm trying to create my very own game engine.
+Development is slow however, as I'm only working on it in my spare time.
-This is the main repository of Rusty game engine.
-Development is currently on-hold.
+### Development is currently on-hold.

 The engine is still in it's early development stages and is not yet ready for use.
 Engine is currently using SDL 2 for render, input and audio (SDL_mixer).
 In the current state, engine is not even a good example, so please do not use it as such.
+Think of it more as an experiment.

 # What does work?

-- sprite rendering on three layers with support for basic transformations (flip, scale, rotation)
+- sprite rendering on three layers with support for basic transformations (flip, scale, rotate, translate)
-- world and levels (with basic level loader)
+- world and levels (with very basic level loader)
 - touch and mouse input handling
 - simultaneous playback of 16 positional sound effects and one music track
-- basic physics (velocity, torque, moment of inertia, drag, colliders)
+- basic physics (velocity, torque, moment of inertia, drag, basic and compound colliders)
-- collision detection and resolution along with physical response (except for rectangles, that is a bit buggy)
+- collision detection and resolution along with physical response (except for rectangles - that is very buggy)

 # Planned features

-- Unlimited number of layers
+- Customizable number of layers with support for parallax scrolling
 - Render layers
 - Editor
-- Parallax scrolling
-- Support for tile-based worlds (tilemaps)
+- Support for tile-based levels (tilemaps)
 - Simple real-time lighting
 - Built-in light baking
 - Post process effects
 - Particle systems
 - 2D physics
-- Pre-computed and real-time 2D positional audio
+- Pre-computed and real-time 2D global illumination
-- Touch and gamepad support
+- Touch gestures and gamepad support
+- Raw input support for mouse

-# Current roadmap
+# Current plans

-- Fix class hierarchy (currently this is a giant blob of circular dependency)
+- Fix class hierarchy or rethink the whole structure (which is a giant blob of circular dependency right now)
 - Extend input options to full keyboard and mouse support (currently only mouse and touch inputs are supported)
 - Fully implement menu and gui elements
-- Create editor
+- Create editor for the engine
 - Replace my poor custom 2D physics with third-party physics engine (current candidates: Box2D, Chipmunk2D, Newton Game Dynamics, Physx)
 - Implement other planned features